SubhankitBaner/test/README.md

 # test
-This repo was made to rest check whether github actions can be performed or not in different conditions.
+This repo was made to check whether github actions can be performed or not in different conditions.